inBeat/inbeat-website/content/top-influencers/tiktok/yoga/india/_index.md

 ---
-title: Top 10 Yoga TikTok Influencers In India in 2023
+title: Top 10 Yoga TikTok Influencers In India In 2023
 description: >-
   Find top yoga TikTok influencers in India in 2023.
 Most popular hashtags: #tiktok #foryoupage #fyp #trending.
 platform: TikTok
-hits: 230
+hits: 236
-text_top: Analyze the most popular TikTok profiles on inBeat.
+text_top: Discover the top-rated TikTok influencers on inBeat.
-text_bottom: inBeat has 230 TikTok influencers like this in India for you to work with.
+text_bottom: Our platform has 236 TikTok influencers like this in India for you to pitch.
 profiles:
   - username: "sonalishewale"
     fullname: >-